CEBRA Governance Structure

 - Ms Christine Reed (MPI New Zealand)

-- Prof Tom Kompas (UoM, ex office)
+- Prof Tom Kompas (UoM, ex officio)

 Scientific Advisory Committee